THE DHARMA FLOWER SUTRA SEEN THROUGH

 expounded in the Dharma

-and their aspirations of realizing
+and their aspirations of realising

-the path of Buddhahood
+the path of Buddhahood,

 along with all sentient beings.